Leverage: The Roleplaying Game

-Leverage: The Roleplaying Game is a role-playing game based on the Leverage television series using the Cortex Plus system.
-It is known for its innovative use of flashback scene to reproduce the con or heist genre and was nominated for the 2010 Origins Award for Best Roleplaying Game.
+Leverage: The Roleplaying Game is a tabletop role-playing game based on the Leverage television series.
+It is designed for running a team of con artists who are trying to steal things back from the rich and powerful.
+It was designed by a team including Cam Banks, Rob Donoghue, and Clark Valentine, and uses the Cortex Plus system.
+Leverage is known for its innovative use of flashbacks to reproduce the con or heist genre and was nominated for the 2010 Origins Award for Best Roleplaying Game.

-Game

-Leverage is a tabletop role-playing game designed for running a team of con artists who are trying to steal things back from the rich and powerful because "sometimes bad guys make the best good guys", although reviews have noted that, even where the con artists aren't white hats, they tend to follow the maxim that "You can't con an honest man" and go for the sort of villains that the game would work perfectly with.
-Requirements to play are: